Irreducible module decompositions of rank 2 symmetric hyperbolic Kac-Moody Lie algebras by $\mathfrak{sl}_2$ subalgebras which are generalizations of principal $\mathfrak{sl}_2$ subalgebras: Unitary principal series representation and complementary series representation

-as for $i = j$.
+with $n$ as an integer such that $0 \leq n < i$.
 As with $i = j$, $8 \mu$ is determined by $i, n$ and $a$.
-The next lemma is obvious. \begin{lem} We assume $i = j - 1$.
-If we consider $8 \mu$ to be a function of $n$ by \cref{8mu}, $8 \mu$ is monotonically decreasing with respect to $n$. \end{lem} In the following, we consider whether $8 \mu$ is monotonically increasing with respect to $i$ when $n = i$.
-In this case, we have
+Similar to \cref{MonotonicalForN_IEqualsJ}, we have this lemma. \begin{lem} We assume $i = j - 1$.
+If we consider $8 \mu$ to be a function of $n$ by \cref{8mu_IIsJMinus1}, $8 \mu$ is monotonically decreasing with respect to $n$. \end{lem} We consider whether $8 \mu$ is monotonically increasing with respect to $i$ when $n = i - 1$. \begin{lem} We assume $i = j - 1 ,\; n = i - 1$.
+If we consider $8 \mu$ to be a function of $i$ by \cref{8mu_IIsJMinus1}, $8 \mu$ is monotonically increasing with respect to $i$. \end{lem} \begin{proof} In this case, we have